How do I know my enrollment form was successfully submitted?

 How do I learn more about the programs offered?

-You can learn more about our programs, funding, curriculum, or homeschooling with Mission Vista Academy by contacting our Family Liaison, Jessica Jimenez at email@example.com or call (951) 393-1352 ext.
+You can learn more about our programs, funding, curriculum, or homeschooling with Mission Vista Academy by contacting our Family Liaisons at firstname.lastname@example.org or call (951) 393-1352 ext.
 3220.

 What is your Transitional Kindergarten (TK) Policy?

-New TK cut-off date for the 2022-2023 school year.
-Based on the language in AB130 section 48000- (D) In the 2022–23 school year, a child who will have their fifth birthday between September 2, 2022 and February 2, 2023 shall be admitted to a transitional kindergarten program maintained by the school district or charter school.
+In the 2023–24 school year, a child who will have their fifth birthday between September 2 and April 2 shall be admitted to a transitional kindergarten program maintained by the school district or charter school.

 What is your Kindergarten Policy?

 Students entering Kindergarten for the 2023-2024 school year must be 5-years-old on or before September 1, 2023.

 When will an HST (Home School Teacher) contact us?